Finding Books, Magazines and Other Materials

 such as the New York State Talking Book and Braille Library.

-- BARD: Download braille or audio digital books.
+- BARD: Download braille or audio digital books and magazines.

 - NLS catalog: Search for all NLS recorded and braille books.